6.3. Using Individual Components

 Any data on the disk you select will eventually be lost, but you will always be asked to confirm any changes before they are written to the disk.
 If you have selected the classic method of partitioning, you will be able to undo any changes right until the end; when using (encrypted) LVM this is not possible.

 Next, you will be able to choose from the schemes listed in the table below.
 All schemes have their pros and cons, some of which are discussed in Appendix C, Partitioning for Debian.
 If you are unsure, choose the first one.
 Bear in mind that guided partitioning needs a certain minimal amount of free space to operate with.
-If you don't give it at least about 1GB of space (depends on chosen scheme), guided partitioning will fail.
+If you don't give it at least about 3GB of space (depends on chosen scheme), guided partitioning will fail.
+Also, on small disks you will probably not see all of the schemes mentioned below.

 Partitioning scheme Minimum space Created partitions

-All files in one partition 600MB /, swap
+All files in one partition 8GB /, swap

 If you choose guided partitioning using (encrypted) LVM, the installer will also create a separate /boot partition.
 The other partitions, including the swap partition, will be created inside the LVM partition.